christofolo/christofolo.github.io/musictheory.md

 ![ ]({{ site.baseurl }}/images/major-scale-pattern-rainbow.png?abc?2272022){: .mx-auto.d-block :}
 *There are only 7 notes.
 The last note is "1" again but at the higher "octave".*

-__This is why there are 7 principle note names: A, B, C, D, E, F, G!__ It's all the Major Scale's fault.
+__This is why there are 7 principle note names: C, D, E, F, G, A, and B!__ It's all the Major Scale's fault.

 #### Practice Exercises: